 - AGNR does not make exceptions for poor judgment, poor performance, or forgetfulness.
 It is your responsibility to know and adhere to all academic policies.
 A complete guide to academic policy can be found in the UMD Undergraduate Catalog

 It takes time to arrive at a fair decision; therefore, do not assume your request will be granted.
 Take whatever actions are necessary in the event your request may be denied.
-Requests generally take between 5 – 7 business days to process and are reviewed in the order they are received.
+Requests generally take between 5 – 7 business days (does not include Saturday and Sunday) to process and are reviewed in the order they are received.

 You will be notified via email when your request has been completed.
 For all inquiries and questions about your exception(s), or to check on the status of your request(s), email: firstname.lastname@example.org.